 Publish an on-premises app for remote access

-If this is your first time using Application Proxy, choose an application that's already set up for password-based authentication.
+If you're testing out Application Proxy for the first time, choose an application that's set up for password-based authentication.
 Application Proxy supports other types of authentication, but password-based apps are the easiest to get up and running quickly.

 - Sign in as an administrator in the Azure portal.